 her lambs because they may get too big to fit through her pelvic cavity.
 Fat ewes are also more

 prone to having problems at lambing time.

-It is recommended that ewes be vaccinated during late pregnancy
+It is usually recommended that ewes be vaccinated during late pregnancy

 for the clostridial diseases that most commonly affect sheep

 and lambs: Clostridium perfringens type C & D (overeating

 disease) and tetanus.
 Clostridial diseases are caused by gram positive bacteria that are commonly present in the environment.

 will acquire temporary, passive immunity when they drink the colostrum, the first

 milk produced by the ewe after lambing.
 In fact, a pre-lambing vaccination is the only way to protect lambs against type C and provide protection for early docking and castration, though anti-toxins can be administered to provide immediate, short-term immunity.

 A ewe's natural-acquired immunity to internal parasites (worms) is weakened around